ga-wdi-pvd/rails_features_CRD/index_show.md

 </ul>
 ```

-We can write this in rails like this:
+We can write this in Rails like this:

 ```html
 <ul>